-Charles Blahous is a Hoover research fellow specializing in domestic economic policy.
+Charles Blahous is a Hoover visiting fellow specializing in domestic economic policy.
 His areas of expertise include retirement security, with an emphasis on Social Security and employer-provided defined benefit pensions, as well as federal fiscal policy, entitlements, demographic change, economic stimulus, financial market regulation, and health care reform.

 From 2010 to 2015, Blahous served as one of the two public trustees for the Social Security and Medicare Programs.
 From 2007 to 2009, he served as deputy director of President Bush's National Economic Council.
 From 2001 to 2007, Blahous served as a special assistant to the president for economic policy, first covering retirement security issues and later encompassing energy policy.
 In 2001, he served as the executive director of the bipartisan President's Commission to Strengthen Social Security.